 Automation is Our Friend

-SM Duty Free, located in South Korea, decided to cut back this time and automate the process: using handy ID scanner devices like Adaptive Recognition’s Combo Scan.
-This way, passports, visas, flight tickets, and other travel documents are scanned within a blink of an eye and the data is immediately submitted to the system.
+SM Duty Free, located at South Korea’s Incheon Airport, decided to cut back this time and automate the process: by using handy ID scanner devices like Adaptive Recognition’s Combo Scan ID scanner.
+This way, passports, visas, flight tickets, and other travel documents are scanned within the blink of an eye and the data is immediately submitted to the system.

 It works with optical character recognition (OCR) – a software that recognizes text and transforms image information into digital characters.
 It sounds simple – but there are nearly 30 years of development and expertise behind it.